 How to Become an Epidemiologist and Enhance Public Health

 Epidemiologists perform one of the core functions in the field of public health.
-The epidemiologist’s job description begins with the responsibility to investigate the causes and patterns of diseases, viruses, medical conditions and injuries.
-A Master of Public Health (MPH) degree can be a great starting point for anyone wondering how to become an epidemiologist.
+These public health workers investigate the causes and patterns of diseases, viruses, medical conditions and injuries.
+Those wondering how to become an epidemiologist are encouraged to seek out a degree in public health.

-An epidemiologist is the MPH career most people think of when discussing the workers in charge of investigating diseases and viruses.
-Epidemiologists are informally known as “disease detectives” because they trace the origins of diseases.
+An epidemiologist is what most people think of when discussing the field of public health and the workers in charge of investigating diseases and viruses.
+Epidemiologists are informally known as “disease detectives” because they trace diseases’ origins.
 However, they may also track harmful bacteria and pollutants.

-For example, a July 2022 story from CBS News reported public health workers had discovered deadly bacteria in the Gulf Coast region of Mississippi that caused two residents to develop melioidosis.
-After investigating, the Centers for Disease Control and Prevention (CDC) advised residents not to write off symptoms they might assume to be the common flu or a similar illness.
+For example, CBS News recently reported that public health workers had discovered a deadly bacterium in the Gulf Coast region of Mississippi that caused two residents to develop melioidosis.
+After investigating, the CDC advised residents not to write off symptoms they might assume to be the common flu or a similar illness.
 The CDC also issued precautions about using personal protective equipment.

-The following are some top epidemiology specializations.
+The following are some top epidemiology specializations:

 • Cancer epidemiology: This is the study of cancer that focuses on molecular pathology, biology, genetics, biostatistics and immunology.
 Types of cancers studied include colorectal, ovarian, lung, prostate, hematologic, endometrial, nasopharyngeal and breast.